Notes On Super Riemann Surfaces And Their Moduli: Contour Integrals And Super Period Matrix

 where the $\eta_a$ are odd moduli and the $f_a$ are even $(0,1)$-forms valued in $T\Sigma_\red^{1/2}$.
 It is natural to take $n$ to be the odd dimension of $H^1(\Sigma_\red,T\Sigma_\red^{1/2})$ -- which coincides with the odd dimension of the supermoduli space $\MM$ -- and the $f_a$, $a=1,\dots ,n$, to represent a basis of this space.

-What we have described in eqn. (\ref{irod}) is a $0|n$-dimensional slice in $\MM$ that is transverse to the split locus.
-We have not given any instructions on how to pick a natural slice; as far as is known, there is no natural way to pick a slice in $\MM$ transverse to the split locus.
-The slice determined by the $f_a$ depends not only on their cohomology classes but on the actual $(0,1)$-forms $f_a$; if we make a gauge transformation on one of the $f_a$, this will in general transform some of the others into the metric perturbations by $h_{\t z}^z$ that were present in the more general deformation of eqn. (\ref{zorb}).
-Despite all this, a choice of the $f_a$ determines a slice -- in the form of the operator $\partial'_{\t z} $ which determines which functions are holomorphic as a function of the odd parameters $\eta_a\dots\eta_n$ -- and we will compute the super period matrix $\h\Omega_{ij}$ as a function on this slice.
+What we have described in eqn. (\ref{irod}) is a $0|n$-dimensional family of super Riemann surfaces that is transverse to the split locus in $\MM$.
+We have not given any instructions on how to pick a natural family; in general, we do not know any nice way to do so.
+The family of super Riemann surfaces determined by the $f_a$ depends not only on their cohomology classes but on the actual $(0,1)$-forms $f_a$; if we make a gauge transformation on one of the $f_a$, this will in general transform some of the others into the metric perturbations by $h_{\t z}^z$ that were present in the more general deformation of eqn. (\ref{zorb}).
+After performing the calculation, we will explain how to include the metric deformations and get a more natural formalism.

 We start with a holomorphic section $\sigma$ of $\BBer(\Sigma)$.
 In local superconformal coordinates $z|\theta$, $\sigma=\phi(z|\theta)[\d z|\d \theta]$, with $\phi$ a holomorphic function.
 When we perturb the complex structure of $\Sigma$, $\sigma$ will have to be modified so as to be still a holomorphic section of $\BBer(\Sigma)$.
 It will not suffice to modify the function $\phi(z|\theta)$; we also have to change the symbol $[\d z|\d\theta]$.
-The reason is that $\BBer(\Sigma)$ is defined so that a typical element at a given point in $\Sigma$ is a symbol $[q|\zeta]$ where $q|\zeta$ is a basis of forms of type $(1,0)$ at the given point.
+The reason is that $\BBer(\Sigma)$ is defined so that a typical element at a given point in $\Sigma$ is a symbol $[u|\zeta]$ where $u|\zeta$ is a basis of forms of type $(1,0)$ at the given point.
 When we perturb the complex structure of $\Sigma$ as in (\ref{irod}), the 1-forms $\d z$ and $\d \theta$ cease to be of type $(1,0)$ and need corrections.

 The condition for a 1-form to be of type $(1,0)$ is that its contraction with the vector fields $\partial'_{\t z}$ defined in eqn. (\ref{irod}) should vanish.
 This condition is satisfied by $\d z+\chi_{\t z}^\theta\theta \d \t z$ and by $\d\theta+\chi_{\t z}^\theta\d\t z$.
 So a general section of $\BBer(\Sigma)$ after the perturbation takes the form